Aboudjem/solidity-style-guide/README.md

 > [!NOTE]
 > Inheritance is useful but should be used judiciously, especially when building on existing, trusted contracts like `Ownable` from OpenZeppelin.

-These best practices help ensure that Solidity code is secure, efficient, and maintainable, leveraging the latest features and conventions of Solidity 0.8.26.

 ### Testing (Foundry Specific)